m-aparna/Green-Buddy/README.md

 ### **Plant API key generation-**
 1. Log in to the website, [Click here](https://perenual.com/docs/api)
-2. Navigate to the API section.
-3. Select 'Plant API' from the options.
-4. Go to the 'Plant API Documentation' section.
-5. Click on 'Get API Key & Access.'
+2. Click on 'Get API Key & Access.'
-6. Receive your unique API key.
+3. Receive your unique API key.
-7. Copy the generated API key and use it in your application where required.
+4. Copy the generated API key and use it in your application where required.

 ### **Google maps API key generation-**